SadeshS/CNSP/README.md

 ### Architecture

 - **Frontend**: Built with React and utilizes Material UI (MUI) for the design framework.
 - **Backend**: Developed with FastAPI, it includes two prediction models.
-The first model uses KNN-DTW for item prediction, based on previous work by Klaus.
+The first model uses KNN-DTW for item prediction, based on previous work by [Mathias Kraus](https://github.com/MathiasKraus/MarketBasket).
 The second model for quantity prediction is built with Meta's Prophet.
+- **Model**: Model can be found at [https://github.com/CNSP-FYP-Sadesh/model](https://github.com/CNSP-FYP-Sadesh/model)

 ## Dockerization